mopuk/finbalance/README.md

-# FinBalance — Fintech Educational Web Service
+# FinBalance

 FinBalance is a lightweight fintech web service.
 It provides personal financial modeling, wealth growth forecasting using compound interest and annuity models, and an educational knowledge base for financial literacy.

+# Stack: Django x PostgreSQL

 ---